Why are we changing to recycling trolleys?

 - 19 February 2018 - South (Cumnock area)

 - 9 April 2018 - North (Kilmarnock area)

 Your letter issued in early 2018 and collection calendar will provide details of:

 - delivery of your recycling trolley and your new service leaflet

 - uplift of your blue bin

-October 2017 - Phase 1 letters and interim calendars are scheduled for delivery from mid October.
-Should you not receive your letter by Friday 27 October, please contact us and we can advise of your collections.
+October 2017 - Phase 1 letters and interim calendars are scheduled for delivery at end of October.
+Should you not receive your letter, please contact us and we can advise of your collections.

 Alternatively, as our website recycling calendar search will reflect the interim collection calendar issued, you can carry out a search for your household's collection details for the period 1 October 2017 - 16 February 2018.